 - ¼ cup dried onion flakes or cooked chopped onions

-- 3 cloves fresh garlic, finely minced, or 1 tsp garlic granules
+- 3 cloves garlic fresh and finely minced; or 1 tsp garlic granules

-- ½ cup chopped fresh herbs of your choice – optional
+- ½ cup herbs fresh and chopped of your choice; optional

 - 1 tsp sea salt

-- 3 cups cooked chopped brassicas (broccoli, kale, collards, etc.) – see my infographic Beautiful Brassicas for a full list of these delicious, nutritious and detoxifying veggies
+- 3 cups brassicas cooked and chopped (broccoli, kale, collards, etc.); See my infographic Beautiful Brassicas for a full list of these delicious, nutritious and detoxifying veggies

 - Cook sausage until browned and fully cooked, breaking up into small pieces as it cooks.